Tile unveils updated lineup featuring Mate, Sticker and Pro trackers

 The company’s most powerful tracker — the Tile Pro, with a range of 400 feet — now comes in a rectangular shape which the company says fits better on a keyring.
 Just like the other models, Tile Pro is also now IP67 water-resistant.
 However, it maintains its replaceable, one-year lifespan battery.

-Those were all the hardware updates.
 On the software side of things, Tile has introduced a new Lost and Found feature on the Mate, Pro and Slim Tile trackers.

 These models now have a QR code on the back which can be scanned by the finder in case the Tile tracker is lost.
 Scanning it will display your contact information, allowing the person who found the tracker to get in touch with you to return your belonging.